Wavelet transformation of signals with the construction of a scalogram

-The wavelet transform is a powerful tool for analysing signals, which allows you to investigate time and frequency characteristics simultaneously.
-This method is particularly useful for processing non-linear and non-periodic signals such as biological data, financial series and acoustic signals.
-One of the most popular applications of wavelet analysis is the construction of scalograms, which are two-dimensional plots showing the distribution of signal energy over time and frequency.
+The wavelet transform is a powerful signal analysis tool that allows you to study time and frequency characteristics simultaneously.
+This method is particularly useful for processing nonlinear and non-periodic signals such as biological data, financial series, and acoustic signals.
+One of the most popular applications of wavelet analysis is the construction of scalograms, which are two-dimensional graphs showing the distribution of signal energy over time and frequency.

-For example, consider the task of analysing a composite signal consisting of two cosine components and random noise.
-We will declare the signal in Engee and perform the resulting analysis in MATLAB to compare the capabilities of these two environments.
+For example, consider the problem of analyzing a composite signal consisting of two cosine components and random noise.
+The signal announcement will be performed in Engee and the resulting analysis will also be performed on MATLAB to compare the capabilities of these two environments.

 Pkg.add(["ContinuousWavelets", "Wavelets"])